 WiFi has a positive impact on learning.
 Students and teachers are increasingly using wifi-enabled devices for educational purposes.

-Having WiFi connection at school means leveraging wifi-enabled devices for educational purposes.
-Nevertheless, catching up with tech-advancements might be a challenge for educational institutions, but bringing WiFi connection at schools will play an important role in delivering effective and engaging learning experience.
+Having a WiFi connections at school means leveraging wifi-enabled devices for educational purposes.
+Nevertheless, catching up with tech-advancements might be a challenge for educational institutions, but bringing WiFi connection at schools will play an important role in delivering an effective and engaging learning experience.

 Indeed teachers can galvanize classes by offering more interactive activities with connected boards, leverage online platforms to share homework, create a common agenda.
 The WiFi network should be separated in two or three SSIDs, the first one with a code for the pupils in classes, the second one for the school administration, and the last one for the connected devices such as printers.

 Tanaza’s WiFi is 100% compatible with any client’s device, including the latest laptops, tablets, and smartphones.
-Nowadays, people have more than one connected devices which mean that, like the BYOD trend in offices, the WiFi administrator has to limit the number of devices that can access the network.
-Tanaza features a couponing system allowing the WiFi administrator to create coupon to limit and configure the internet session.
-Each coupon can be configured with a customize password, the network administrator can limit the number of devices connected , the bandwidth per client or per SSID.
+Nowadays, people have more than one connected devices which means that, like the BYOD trend in offices, the WiFi administrator has to limit the number of devices that can access the network.
+Tanaza features a couponing system allowing the WiFi administrator to create coupons to limit and configure the internet session.
+Each coupon can be configured with a customized password, the network administrator can limit the number of devices connected, the bandwidth per client, or per SSID.

 By using Tanaza WiFi for schools and universities, educational institutions can develop collaborative and interactive learning by providing free WiFi to students and staff.